dyludwick/opensecrets-api/README.md

 ## How to use

-NOTE: An OpenSecrets API key is required, and can be obtained on their [website](https://www.opensecrets.org/resources/create/apis.php)
+**Note:** An OpenSecrets API key is required, and can be obtained on their [website](https://www.opensecrets.org/resources/create/apis.php)

 The project file supplies an OpenSecretsCall class whose constructor accepts the following parameters:
 * method (required)